Amaral (footballer, born 1966)

 Amaral's nickname is "King of Tokyo" and he is considered one of the greatest players in the history of FC Tokyo, which includes its amateur period, called as Tokyo Gas SC.
 Amaral attended 332 games in FC Tokyo/Tokyo Gas FC.
-In 2008, the biographical film was made which was "KING OF TOKYO O FILME".
-Supporters of Tokyo show a big flag of his face on a corner of its home stadium, still now.
+In 2008, a documentary film titled King of Tokyo: O Filme was released.
+Supporters of Tokyo show a big flag of his face on a corner of its home stadium.